 Photo Stream PhotosPhotos shared from other devices

 Photo Library PhotosPhotos synced from your computer to your phone

 Photo AlbumBuild photo albums on iPhone and transfer photo albums from iPhone to Mac

-6. Frequently Asked Questions on iPhone Photos Transfer
+6. Common Issues and Troubleshooting on iPhone Photos Transfer

 Q: When importing iPhone photos, iPhoto locked up?